csharp-polimorfismo

 This is polymorphism in action: it allows the MakeSound method to behave according to the concrete type of the object at runtime.

 In C#, there is another way to redefine the behavior of an inherited method using the new keyword.
-This approach is called method hiding and allows a derived class to define a new version of a method from the base class.
+This approach is called method hiding and allows a derived class to define a new version of a base class method.

-By using new instead of override, the method in the derived class hides the one in the base class.
-This means that when the method is called from a base class type reference, the original method is executed, not the one from the derived class.
+When using new instead of override, the method in the derived class hides the one in the base class.
+This means that when the method is called from a reference of the base class type, the original method is executed, not the one from the derived class.

 public class Animal